Sonic Jam: Game.com version

 A version of Sonic Jam was released for the Game.com handheld console in 1998, with scaled-down versions of Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.
-Unlike its Saturn counterpart, this version did not include Sonic the Hedgehog.
-Pocket Gamer described it as "so far removed from the original releases that the game practically qualifies as an all-new Sonic adventure", criticizing the motion blur, looping music and collision detection.
+Pocket Gamer described it as "so far removed from the original releases that the game practically qualifies as an all-new Sonic adventure", criticizing the motion blur, looping music, and collision detection.

 Reception

 Sonic Jam received mostly positive reviews.
 It holds an average score of 77% at GameRankings, based on an aggregate of four reviews.

 The 3D environment, "Sonic World", received generally positive reviews.
 Lee Nutter of Sega Saturn Magazine said that it featured "some of the most astounding graphics witnessed on the Saturn", rivaling those of Super Mario 64.
 He praised the lack of clipping or glitching, and commended the 3D engine as "truly remarkable".
 Glenn Rubenstein from GameSpot, however, was not impressed, feeling it did not look as smooth as Super Mario 64 or Crash Bandicoot.
 Rubenstein praised the unlockable content, in particular the ability to view Japanese versions of Sonic the Hedgehog cartoons and adverts.
 Electronic Gaming Monthly described the 3D world as innovative and fun, but too small to serve as anything more than a preview.
 The lead reviewer called it "the best Game Select screen ever created" and emphasized that no one should buy the compilation for the 3D world alone.

 GameRevolution found the 3D graphics of the interactive museum impressive but the setup mundane.
 They commended the inclusion of Sonic the Hedgehog commercials.
 Colin Williamson of AllGame said the 3D presentation was "gorgeous", but felt the overall experience was not as fun compared to Super Mario 64 and Crash Bandicoot.
 Special K from GamePro felt Sonic Jam served as a "great permanent record" of the original Sonic games.
 Steve O'Learly from Hyper praised the detailed graphics of "Sonic World", saying that it showed the Saturn did perform well if programmed correctly, although he thought that it did not appear as polished as Super Mario 64.